 Summary of issues raised during the meeting

 Option 2 and Option 3 for issue 2a) are to develop a new WRC Resolution or strengthen the current procedures as currently contained in Appendix 4 of the RR.
-Some APT Members raised the view that such regulatory changes may impose unnecessary constrains for administrations and operators as reflected in section 5.
+Some APT Members raised the view that such regulatory changes may impose unnecessary constraints for administrations and operators as reflected in section 5.

 Since the studies are still on-going within ITU-R, some APT Members are of the view that it is worth to study whether there is a need for possible additional measures to limit the transmissions of unauthorized earth station, as also indicated in section 5.